-The 911 Communications Center is a division of Pitt County Emergency Management and serves as Pitt County’s Public Safety Answering Point (PSAP).
+911 Communications is a division of Pitt County Emergency Management and serves as Pitt County’s only Public Safety Answering Point (PSAP).
 The Center receives emergency response calls for all municipal and unincorporated areas of Pitt County 24 hours a day.

 The mission of the Pitt County 911 Communications Center is to promote and enhance the quality of life in Pitt County by professionally dispatching the emergency Rescue, Fire, and Law Enforcement resources 24 hours-a-day by serving as Pitt County's Public Safety Answering Point (PSAP).